ironsmile/euterpe/README.md

 }
 ```

-`last_played` (optional) is a Unix timestamp at which a track from this album was last played.
-And `favourite` (optional) is Unix timestamp too and it shows when this album was added to the list of favourite albums. `plays` (optional) is a the number of times a track from this album has been listened to.
+`last_played` (optional) is a Unix timestamp at which a song from this album was last played.
+And `favourite` (optional) is Unix timestamp too and it shows when this album was added to the list of favourite albums. `plays` (optional) is a the number of times a song from this album has been listened to.

+**by=song**

+would in a list of objects which are the same as the result from the `/v1/search` endpoint.

 **Additional parameters**